Back to top

 Fragments usage on a tablet device

-To define a new fragment you extend either the android.app.Fragment class or one of its subclasses, for example ListFragment, DialogFragment, PreferenceFragment or WebViewFragment.
-The following code shows an example Fragment class.
+To define a new fragment you either extend the android.app.Fragment class or one of its subclasses.
+Subclasses are for example, ListFragment, DialogFragment, PreferenceFragment or WebViewFragment.
+The following code shows an example implementation.

 import android.app.Fragment;